Arc the Lad: Games

 Arc the Lad: End of Darkness is the second Arc the Lad game to be released on the PS2.
 Developed by Cattle Call and published by Sony Computer Entertainment, the game was released in Japan on November 3, 2004.
 Namco then published the game for its North American release.
 Taking place five years after Twilight of the Spirits, End of Darkness follows an exorcist named Edda who becomes a hunter and has to defeat a group of monsters called Malademons, who can only be destroyed with his exorcist powers.
-This game does not follow the tactical style of the previous games, instead using action RPG based combat.
+While previous gameplay elements such as the Hunter's Guild and Synthesis returns, this game does not follow the tactical style of the previous games, instead using action RPG based combat.
 This game also has the distinction of being the first crossover in the Arc the Lad series, allowing players to play as select characters from the original PlayStation trilogy, as well all playable characters from Twilight of the Spirits.